Dahi Baingan Recipe: Eggplant Curry In Spicy Yogurt

 Instructions

-- In a mixing bowl, place the yoghurt together with gram flour, cumin powder, coriander powder, red chilli powder, turmeric powder and salt.
-Add in โ cup of water.
-Stir and mix well until itโs smooth.
+- In a mixing bowl, place the yogurt together with gram flour, cumin powder, coriander powder, red chilli powder, turmeric powder and salt.
+Add in ⅓ cup of water.
+Stir and mix well until it’s smooth.
 Set aside.

 - Cut and slice the aubergine lengthwise.
-Sprinkle ยฝ tsp salt over the aubergine/ eggplant.
-Leave it to rest for about 5 minutes or until the aubergine sweats.
 Then rinse it with water and squeeze the aubergine.

 - On the same pan, heat 3 tablespoons of oil and fry the chopped onion, Panch Phoron and cumin seeds.
 Cook until the onion becomes translucent and all the spices release an aroma.
 Then add in the ginger-garlic paste.
 Continue frying for another minute.

 - Add the spiced yoghurt mixture into the onion and give it a stir.
-Continue cooking until the yoghurt bubbling.ย
+Continue cooking until the yogurt bubbling.

-- Then put the aubergine in the yoghurt mixture and add in 2 tablespoons of water or more if the gravy is too thick.
+- Then put the aubergine in the yogurt mixture and add in 2 tablespoons of water or more if the gravy is too thick.
 Carefully stir it and put the lid on to cook at low heat.
-Add the green chillies if using.ย
+Add the green chillies if using.

-- Cook your Dahi Baingan for about 10 minutes or until the yoghurt sauce bubbling and a little bit of oil separates from the edges.
+- Continue cooking for about 10 minutes or until the yogurt sauce bubbling and a little bit of oil separates from the edges.
 Sprinkle the dried fenugreek leaves (methi) and some chopped coriander leaves before serving (if using).

 Notes

-- When it comes to chillies, you can always add more or less according to how you like.
-You can also use red dried chilli flakes if you donโt have red chilli powder.ย
+- When it comes to chilies, you can always add more or less according to how you like.
+You can also use red dried chili flakes if you don’t have red chili powder.

 Nutrition